 BIL funds are appropriated by the Infrastructure Investment and Jobs Act, Public Law 117-58, to U.S. DOE for allocation to the states and territories.
-On November 15, 2021, the President signed into law the Infrastructure Investment and Jobs Act (Public Law 117-58), now referenced as the Bipartisan Infrastructure Law (BIL), which provides \$3.5 billion in funding for the national Weatherization Assistance Program until the funds are expended.
+See also "Infrastructure Investment and Jobs Act, Public Law 117-58 (IIJA)."

 blower door